FORMER BC Family Relations Act

 Time with a Child

-The new Family Law Act reforms property division so that certain property, such as pre-relationship property and inheritances generally will not be divided up.
+The Family Law Act reforms property division so that certain property, such as pre-relationship property and inheritances generally will not be divided up.

 Property division applies to married spouses and to unmarried spouses who have lived in a marriage-like relationship for at least two years.

-The new Family Law Act establishes a much needed framework for determining a child’s legal parents, including where assisted reproduction is used.
+The Family Law Act establishes a much needed framework for determining a child’s legal parents, including where assisted reproduction is used.

 A person who is married to another person,